Jacky1128/academic_homepage/content/post/details-normalization-in-cv-theory-and-applications/index.md

 A series of normalization methods have bursted for years and have greatly propelled the development of deep algorithm applications.
 Armed with powerful packages like PyTorch and Tensorflow, it is quite normal and effortless to apply these Norm function in various types of deep learning models.
 However, we may not fully fathom how it works and may remain have some misunderstood concepts.
 Therefore, I would try to explain the details behind Norm operations here.

-I will the blog on the following questions:
+I will propel the blog on the following questions:

 * **Why we apply Norm in deep algorithms?**
 * **How many types of Norm we commonly use and how do they work in detail?**